XazZzy0/9457_Library/README.md

-As a older member of the VEX community, I do not approve of the stance that competition robotics has taken with the "plug and play" open-source libraries teams provide and I believe it goes against the student-centered policies (especially since many students cannot write these functions themselves, demonstrate the concepts, or even provide a proper reason as to why they would use someone elses library).
+As a older member of the VEX community, I do not approve of the stance that competition robotics has taken with the "plug and play" open-source libraries teams provide and I believe it goes against the student-centered policies (especially since many other students cannot write these functions themselves, demonstrate the concepts, or even provide a proper reason as to why they would use someone elses library).
 (See below for general REC ruling)